 If you’re using tools like Personal Capital or Mint, most of your financial data is being tracked.

 But, you still need to review this data to make sense of this information.
-How else would you if you’re on track to reaching your financial goals?
+How else would you know if you were on track to reaching your financial goals?

 8. Create Your Money-Saving Plan Using A Reliable Budget